psu-arts-arch-3/art-203/lesson-2/assignment-dueling-stylesheets.md

 The sample project includes one HTML file called "index.html" and a folder called "css" that contains "styles.css" and "grid.css"

 CSS properties can be included in the `<head>` section of a single html page, but it's common practice to place all the CSS in a separate file to keep things organized.
-For this template the properties governing the grid structure are placed in "grid.css"—which you shouldn't edit unless you are confident in your ability to create a new grid structure.
+For this template the properties governing the grid structure are placed in "grid.css"—which you shouldn't edit.

 **Place your custom CSS for fonts, colors, etc. in "styles.css"**